 Governor Phillip decided to build Sydney around the Tank Stream, and it became the colony’s water source, quickly destroyed by settlers.

-Excavations in 1991 at Lilyvale Cottage, near the site of the Shangri-La Hotel on Cumberland Street, uncovered a campsite dated around 500 years old; referred to as the Lilyvale camp site, it is located almost 100 metres from the first European cemetery which included the remains of the Aboriginal people and non-Aboriginal people, who had lived alongside each other.
+Excavations in 1989 at Lilyvale Cottage, near the site of the Shangri-La Hotel on Cumberland Street, uncovered a camp site dated around 500 years old; referred to as the Lilyvale camp site, it is located almost 100 metres from the first European cemetery which included the remains of the Aboriginal people and non-Aboriginal people, who had lived alongside each other.
 Excavation of a site at Moores Wharf at Millers Point in 1980 also revealed contact period artefacts.